Updated: Dec 31, 2020

 one that serves to hold together parts or elements that exist or function as a unit

-Seth Godin (author, teach and one of my inspirations) goes even further to emphasise the importance of linchpins within organisations:
+Seth Godin (author, teacher and one of my inspirations) goes even further to emphasise the importance of linchpins within organisations:

 “…the Linchpins, are the people who make a difference, the ones that ship, the rare ones that truly have an impact.
 This group of people, in that moment of time, change everything.”